dguo/dannyguo.com/content/blog/how-to-replace-all-instances-of-a-substring-in-javascript.md

 available in [Node.js](https://nodejs.org/) as of [v15](https://nodejs.medium.com/node-js-v15-0-0-is-here-deb00750f278).

+If you can't use it, you can [use the replace function](#using-replace-with-a-regular-expression) instead.

 ## Using a Regular Expression

 You can also provide a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) (regex) as the target, instead of a string.
-Here's an example of using a regex to replace all numerical digits using the `\d` [character class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Character_Classes).
+Here's an example that uses a regex to replace all numerical digits using the `\d` [character class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Character_Classes).